DougHennig/ErrorHandler/README.md

 ## Releases

+### 2021-12-08

+* Added localization support: see ErrorHandler.docx for information.

 ### 2021-12-07

 * CheckInTry now handles wwDotNetBridge returning a non-logical value due to error, and removed copyright messages.